rshuhuachen/great-tit-methylation-genes-environment/scripts/scripts_SNPs_mQTL/README.txt

-# order_steps_scripts : order of scripts and steps that were taken in between that were related to SNP calling and mQTL analysis
+# order_steps_scripts.txt : order of scripts and steps that were taken in between that were related to SNP calling and mQTL analysis

 # info.txt : python scripts and their input and output files/directories